erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 <img src="https://i.imgur.com/tPeuuQC.png" style="width: 800px" />

 - The other way to exploit a cluster is to write the program as a truly parallel program, or explicitly parallel program, where the application programmer thinks about the application and writes the program explicitly in parallel.
-- There are two styles of explicitly parallel programs: message passing style and shared memory style.
+- There are two styles of explicitly parallel programs: **message passing** style and **shared memory** style.
-- The message passing style of explicitly parallel program is true to the physical nature of the cluster, where every processor has its private memory and cannot directly access the memory of another processor.
+- The message passing style is true to the physical nature of the cluster, where every processor has its private memory and cannot directly access the memory of another processor.
 It uses a message passing library that provides primitives for application threads to do sends and receives to peers executing on other nodes of the cluster.
 - Examples of message passing libraries include MPI, PVM, and CLF from Digital Equipment Corporation, and many scientific applications running on large scale clusters use this style of programming using MPI as the message passing fabric.
 - The downside to the message-passing style of programming is that it is difficult to program, as it requires the programmer to think in terms of coordinating the activities on different processes by explicitly sending and receiving messages from their peers, which is a radical change of thinking in terms of how to structure a program.